 Next, define a “three-tier” managed service model for customers.
 By having a gold, silver, and bronze service-tier model, you can offer varying levels of support based on client needs and have the opportunity to upsell services accordingly.
 If these tiers are created properly, your development, marketing, and sales processes will achieve greater success faster.
 Learn more about defining your new managed service here.

 Third, eventually expanding revenue streams and optional add-ons.
-A variety of additional services are often added as MSPs build out their managed public cloud services portfolio.
+A variety of additional business services are often added as MSPs build out their managed public cloud services portfolio.
 Examples include: cloud architecture design, cloud security review or consulting, cloud migration services, and cloud cost management.

 One of the biggest takeaways is for MSPs to start seeing big cloud service providers as partners and collaborators rather than competitors.
-If you’re a managed service provider who wants to expand your offerings and grow your business, this guide is a great place to start.